appwrite/rfc/017-storage-buckets.md

 Write your answer below.

 -->
+You can use buckets to organize your storage and control access to your files, but unlike directories and folders, you cannot nest buckets.

 In the Storage Service, Buckets are going to act like a folder that will add logic to how the API responds.
 A Bucket has following configurations available:
 - **Enabled**
   - This setting decides if a Bucket is enabled and is accessible.
 - **Adapter**
   - This decides to what Storage Adapter the files will be uploaded to.
-Possible options are Local, S3, DigitaOcean Spaces, etc.
+Possible options are Local, S3, DigitaOcean Spaces, etc. This is not allowed to be changed after a file has been added to the bucket.
 - **Maximum File Size Limit**
   - This setting decides the maximum single file size that can be uploaded.
 - **Maximum Number of Files**